richbjhudson/richbjhudson.github.io/docs/_posts/2022-02-05-terraform_esa_outputs.markdown

 azurerm_policy_set_definition
 ```

-I then tested what was returned by the module output by adding the following output to the code:
+I then tested what was returned by the module output by adding the following output to the parent module code:
 ```teraform
 output "policy_set_definitions" {
   value = module.enterprise_scale.azurerm_policy_set_definition